lebao3105/charms-bar-port/README.md

-⚠️ <b>IMPORTANT NOTICE !!</b><br />
-After a physical computer damage accident in May 2023 worsening all the way to November 2023, the power button quit working, and as a result, Charms Bar Port development had to be halted indefinitely and it still is in the state of a possibility it will never be picked up again.
-Since PC repairs are taking over a year, to the point that I cannot do anything about it, I would like to have you <b>NOT</b> ask when this will be released as I have better things to do.

-For now, I am stuck with a Mac and in the meantime, please check out <a href="https://github.com/Icepenguins101/australis-theme-port">Australis Theme Port</a> for Mozilla Firefox instead of this project.
-Australis Theme Port is a holdover until I receive my PC back.
-Please stay up to date on my <a href="https://www.facebook.com/jayden.montoya">Facebook</a> or <a href="https://www.instagram.com/jaydenwmontoya/">Instagram</a> for the latest updates on when Charms Bar Port will resume.

-Please hope that the computer repair fees wouldn't be too large, otherwise I may have to sue Jack Dorsey for discrimination.

-Thank you for your patience.
-May Windows 8.1 live in your hearts and memory.

 <hr />
 <p align="center">
 <img id="charmsbarPort" src="resource/logo.png"/>
 </p>
 <hr />

 <blockquote>
 "Your most unhappy customers are your greatest source of learning."<br />— Bill Gates
 </blockquote>